Australian Cutting Technology reaches 20 year milestone!

 “Our business growth is largely due to ‘Word-of-Mouth recommendations from existing customers”John Hollo

 L-R: John Hollo, Hanes COO Bruce Abraham and Ross Kaigg with the K-Series Cutter.

 WHEN John Hollo and Ross Kaigg built their first Pathfinder cutting machine back in 1997 they ‘built it to last’.

-The company recently celebrated a major milestone with the very first machine reaching 20 years of continual service – with virtually no downtime over the 20 year period!
+The company recently celebrated a major milestone.
+The very first machine reached 20 years of continual service – with virtually no downtime over the 20 year period!

 Today, Pathfinder has a rapidly expanding international customer base thanks in part to attendance at major expo’s including the recent Texprocess at Messe Frankfurt.
-Pathfinder showcased its latest generation cutting machines, the multi-ply M-Series and the single ply L-Series to great acclaim – with many new customers seeing the Pathfinder brand for the first time.
+Pathfinder showcased its latest generation cutting machines, the multi-ply M-Series and the single ply L-Series.
+Many new customers saw the Pathfinder brand for the first time.

 To keep up with demand, the company has established sales and support offices in multiple locations across Europe and the US – “We’re here to stay, you can rely on that” smiled John.